 Beelzebufo Explained

-Beelzebufo (or) is a particularly large species of prehistoric frog described in 2008.
-Common names assigned by the popular media include devil frog,[1] devil toad,[2] and the frog from hell.[3]
+Beelzebufo (or) is an extinct genus of hyloid frog from the Late Cretaceous Berivotra and Maevarano Formations of Madagascar.
+The type species is B. ampinga, and common names assigned by the popular media to B. ampinga include devil frog,[1] devil toad,[2] and the frog from hell.[3]

-Some 100 fossil isolated partial bones have been found.
-Some portions of articulated skull are also known: specimen FMNH PR 2512 (which preserves most of the braincase, part of the palate, and part of the skull roof) and specimen FMNH PR 2512 (which preserves one of the posterior flanges).
+Some 100 fossil isolated partial bones have been found between 1993 and 2011.
+Some portions of articulated skull are also known: specimen FMNH PR 2512 (a specimen discovered in 2010 which preserves most of the braincase, part of the palate, part of the skull roof and several pre-sacral vertebrae) and specimen FMNH PR 2512 (which preserves one of the posterior flanges).
 Researchers have been able to reconstruct parts of the frog's skeleton, including nearly the entire skull.

 Description